dyvenia/viadot/docs/user_guide/config_key.md

+# Using config

-Credentials and other settings for various **sources** are stored in a file named `config.yaml`.
-A credential file needs to be written in `YAML` format.
+Credentials and other settings for various **sources** are stored in viadot config file (by default, in `~/.config/viadot/config.yaml`).
 A typical credentials file looks like this:

 ```yaml
 sources:
   - exchange_rates:
       class: ExchangeRates
       credentials: